 “Every book has its own life.
 Not everybody can write quickly and think quickly and develop quickly.
 Some people have to take a year or take three years to write a book,” she says.

 Lawrence Schiller, author of Perfect Murder, Perfect Town (HarperCollins) works on newsworthy cases, but that book, about the JonBenet Ramsey slaying, was his first on a tight deadline.
 He started working on the story for The New Yorker in May 1997 and began the book in the last week of April 1998.
 The delivery date was Dec.
-28, and the book was published by Gold Wake Press on Feb.
+28, and the book was published by its publisher on Feb.
 17.

 “I tell the story’ behind the headlines, behind the six o’clock news or morning newspapers,” Schiller says.
 “I try to put things in historical perspective and take them out of the context of sound bites and wire-service reporting.
 Sometimes I interview people 100 to 200 hours over four to five months.”
 His previous work includes American Tragedy: The Uncensored Story of the Simpson Defense (Avon) and as interviewer for Simpson’s I Want to Tell You.